-The results presented in table 12 reveal that, on average, respondents held a neutral stance (Mean=3.39, Std.
-Dev=1.652) regarding this statement, as measured by the mean index developed by Kalatya and Moronge (2017).
-Specifically, 42.6% strongly agreed, 22.5% strongly disagreed, 13.2% agreed, 14.0% disagreed, and 7.7% remained neutral.
-These findings suggest that a significant proportion of self-employed youth believe that their educational attainment played a role in their decision to pursue self-employment, with a notable majority falling into the strongly agree and agree categories (55.8%).
+The findings revealed that, on average, respondents held a neutral stance (Mean = 3.39, Std.
+Dev = 1.652) regarding the influence of education attainment on their decision to engage in self-employment, as measured by the mean index developed by Kalatya and Moronge (2017).
+Specifically, 42.6% strongly agreed, 22.5% strongly disagreed,

+13.2% agreed, 14.0% disagreed, and 7.7% remained neutral.
+These findings suggest that a significant proportion of self-employed youth believe that their educational attainment played a role in their decision to pursue self-employment, with a notable majority falling into the strongly agree and agree categories (55.8%) (Table 26).